holohup/trademan-1.0-alpha-public/README.md

 - **/sellbuy** - process all sell/buy orders in the queue immediately - check for current bids and offers and place an order in the right direction at the current best bid or offer.
 The execution status is cached, when it changes, the bot reports to the User and updates the database.
 - **/spreads** - starts a monitoring process of active spreads in the desired direction.
 Whenever the suitable combination of bids/asks on both assets is achieved, it places an order on the far leg of the spread and starts monitoring its execution.
 Upon the execution, it places market orders on the near leg to even the amount and makes the position market-neutral, and reports to the user how many orders have already been executed.
 If the prices change and no longer suit the desired price, the order is removed and the monitoring continues.
 This command automatically counts the _far leg amount/near leg amount_ ratio based on the asset type.
 When the desired position is acquired, the User gets one final report and the monitoring it stopped.
 Like */sellbuy*, asynchronously works with multiple orders simultaneously.
 - **/sprices** - gets a list of active calendar spreads from **Base** and returns current prices as if you were to buy/sell them ASAP
-- **/stops** - gets a blacklist and a whitelist of desired tickers from the **Base** and puts stop-orders at levels described in the _settings.py_ file and the sum of money from there.
+- **/stops** - gets a blacklist and a whitelist of desired tickers from the **Base** and puts stop orders at levels described in the _settings.py_ file and the sum of money from there.
 Orders are placed only for stocks present in the whitelist and absent in the blacklist.
 When the market crashes, some stocks sometimes stay at low levels just for a second or two.
 This command helps to capture good prices.
-Active stop orders do not eat margin requirements, making it possible to place hundreds of orders like this in the same time.
+Active stop orders do not eat margin requirements, making it possible to place hundreds of orders like this at the same time.
 When the command meets the API RPS limitation, it waits till the end of the minute and continues.
 The default levels for stop orders are *-15%, -20%, and -25%* from the current price.
 - **/shorts** - same as **/stops**, except it places stop-orders to sell, not to buy.
 Usable when there's euphoria on a market, but very dangerous - if you do not have the stocks for which you place orders, the broker will open a margin-consuming short position with potentially unlimited losses!
 - **/stop** - stops all currently running tasks
 - **/cancel** - cancels all active orders, including stop-orders